silversonicaxel/summary-more/README.md

   Options:

     -v, --version                           Output the version number
-    -b, --baseFolder [baseFolder]           Select base folder where README.md is located -d, --docsFolder [docsFolder]           Select subfolder of the base folder where documentation is located -s, --docsSection [docsSection]         Select section where to list documentation in README.md -h, --help                              Output usage information
+    -s, --docsSection [docsSection]         * Select section where to list documentation in README.md -b, --baseFolder [baseFolder]           Select base folder where README.md is located -d, --docsFolder [docsFolder]           Select subfolder of the base folder where documentation is located -h, --help                              Output usage information

+* Mandatory
 ```

 ## Usage